 $ mci -P int-tests

-$ mvn clean install -P int-tests
+it will translate to:$ mvn clean install -P int-tests

 Below are the most common aliases I use.
 There are some conventions that I use such as ee stands for eclipse:eclipse. ec=eclipse:clean, st=skip tests, c=clean, i=install, t=test, s=skip, tc=tomcat:, dr=dependency report...you get the idea.
 If you don't like my conventions, feel free to add your own.